jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ## Footnotes

-To insert a footnote, using an extension to the original Markdown syntax, press `C-c C-s f`.
+To insert a footnote, using an extension to the original Markdown syntax, press `C-c C-s f` (`markdown-insert-footnote`).
 This inserts a footnote marker such as `[^1]` at the point, inserts a footnote definition below, and positions the point for inserting the footnote text.

 W> Footnotes are an extension to Markdown and are not supported by all W> processors.